jcwashington/Pro-Readme-Generator/README.md

   ## [How to contribute](#contributing)
   If you would like to contribute to this project, follow the steps below.
   1. Fork the repo on GitHub.
-      2. Clone the project to your own machine.
+  2. Clone the project to your machine.
   3. Create a branch for your feature work.
-      4. Commit changes to your own branch.
+  4. Commit the changes to your branch.
   5. Push your work back up to your fork.
-      6. Submit a Pull request so that we can review your changes
+  6. Submit a pull request.
+After changes are reviewed, your feature will be merged.

   ## [Project Credits](#credits)